quynhquynh/Happy-Bakery/README.md

 # Happy-Bakery

-develop a small Dynamic Web page/Web App within the area of DOM Scripting
+to develop a small Dynamic Web page/Web App within the area of DOM Scripting